-The one of the tools for successful management of project teams is having an understanding of the set of interpersonal skills described in the Guide to the Project Management Body of Knowledge (PMBOK) Appendix X3.
+One of the tools for successful management of project teams is having an understanding of the set of interpersonal skills described in the Guide to the Project Management Body of Knowledge (PMBOK® Guide) Appendix X3.
 This article will focus on:

 - Team building

-The project team is a group of individuals working together to achieve project goals.
-High performance teams are essential to realize these goals.
-The four points above are part of a necessary tool kit for project managers to build project team support and develop strong interpersonal relationships that contribute to creating and maintaining high performance project teams.
+A project team is a group of individuals working together to achieve project goals.
+High-performance teams are essential to realizing these goals.
+The four points above are part of a necessary tool kit for project managers to build project team support and develop strong interpersonal relationships that contribute to creating and maintaining high-performance project teams.
 Each team member brings their own set of needs and aspirations, life experience, commitment, abilities and communication styles to the project.
-As such, interpersonal skills are essential to build the positive relationships among team members that is a critical element to achieve project success.
+As such, interpersonal skills are essential to building positive relationships among team members that is a critical element to achieve project success.